meme review

 Upon first viewing, it might seem a little awkward, but not too bad.
 Just two guys fumbling their way through Christina Aguilera's "What A Girl Wants."
 The 900th time you see it, every baffling creative decision that went into making this thing grates on the eyes and ears.

 Gilgeous-Alexander and Holmgren are 25 and 21 years old, respectively, meaning they were "0" and "not born" when Christina Aguilera's "What A Girl Wants" was released in 1999.
 Holmgren has admitted to not knowing the words to the song when he went in to film the ad.
-Perhaps why the pair are a black hole of personality as they try to act their way through the premise that they regularly practice singing this song together.
+Perhaps this is why the pair are a black hole of personality as they try to act their way through the premise that they regularly practice singing this song together.
 They also could use that practice, because they cannot sing.

 This is not a knock on SGA or Holmgren, who have no material to work with in this ad, plus no one expects them to be able to sing.
 Maybe they could have been charming if they were karaoke-ing a song from their actual childhood, like Katy Perry's "Firework" or Adele's "Hello."
 Maybe it could have worked if they weren't reciting the lyrics back and forth in a stilted joke that it's not even clear they understand.
 But whatever cocktail of creative malpractice cooked up this ad has driven NBA fans up the wall.